Tytus Woyciechowski

 Tytus Sylwester Woyciechowski (31 December 1808 – 23 March 1879) was a Polish political activist, agriculturalist, and patron of art.
-He was an early friend of the Polish composer Frédéric Chopin.
+He was an early friend — and possible lover — of the Polish composer Frédéric Chopin.

-The spelling of Woyciechowski's surname is an archaic version of the more common "Wojciechowski", with a "j" instead of a "y".
+The spelling of Woyciechowski's surname is an archaic version of the more common "Wojciechowski", with a "y" instead of a "j".

 Life

 Woyciechowski was born in Lemberg, Galicia (now Lviv, Ukraine).

-Friend of Chopin
+Relationship with Chopin

 In his youth Woyciechowski was a fellow student of Chopin's at the Warsaw Lyceum, boarding with the Chopin family.
 He went on to study law at Warsaw University.

 Chopin dedicated to him his Op.
 2 Variations on "Là ci darem la mano".
-Woyciechowski wrote on the front page of the Variations “J’accepte avec plaisir“ (“I accept with pleasure“)..
+Woyciechowski wrote on the front page of the Variations "J'accepte avec plaisir" ("I accept with pleasure").
 In October 1829 Chopin sent him the Waltz Op.
 70,3 together with a letter.
 In July 1830 Chopin visited Woyciechowski at his estate in Poturzyn, which Woyciechowski had inherited from his mother.
 Chopin recalled this visit in a letter:

 Many biographers believe that Woyciechowski acted as a confidant for Chopin during an alleged infatuation with the singer Konstancja Gładkowska.

-Chopin's correspondence with Tytus in this period has given rise to conjecture that Chopin's friendship with Tytus may have been homoerotic, at least on Chopin's part.
+Woyciechowski is shown in Chopin's letters to him to be amongst the composer's favorite friends, or perhaps a lover:

 Woyciechowski accompanied Chopin in his 1830 journey to Austria but, on learning of the November 1830 Uprising, returned to Warsaw to take part in the fighting.
 He became a second lieutenant and was awarded the highest Polish military decoration, the Virtuti Militari.
 While the two never met thereafter, they continued to correspond.